island-rush/K3Fall2019/README.md

 - DB_PASSWORD = database password -> default is ''
 - SESSION_SECRET = optional secret used by session cookies for security
 - NODE_ENV = 'production' or 'development'...this determines how the backend serves out the frontend.
-- NODE_OPTIONS = options for running node.
+- NODE_OPTIONS = options for running node. (--max_old_space_size=4096)
 - PORT = server port (typically pre-set in production environments) -> default is 80

 Inserting the database tables and creating/deleting games can be accomplished from the /courseDirector page.
-Login from the homepage with the creditionals used in the env variables.
+Login from the homepage teacher login with the creditionals used in the env variables (or defaults).
+Here you can click a button to insert the database tables ("INITIALIZE DATABASE").
+This action must be done before all others.

+The /courseDirector page is used for creating games, deleting games, and resetting teacher passwords.
+You must create a game here in order to play the game.
+It is recommended to create a game with the default values that are always loaded in the homepage.
+This will prevent typing in credentials everytime the client needs to login. ('m1a1', 'adolph').

 The password used when creating a game is the password used by teachers to login to their /teacher page.
 Teachers are able activate/deactivate their games, as well as reset the game to have initial pieces on the board.
+They can also reset team passwords, but simply leaving these as the defaults are fine when developing.

 Note: Course Director default credentials are set within ./server/adminFunctions/adminLoginVerfy.js

 This command will run the frontend react server by itself.
 ```
 npm run devFrontend
 ```

 Running the frontend allows access to the main /game.html page.
+This is running a react development server.
 If the backend server is running, it will redirect the frontend to the homepage to enforce an authenticated session.
+Without the backend running, the frontend won't redirect (great for developing react components) but won't receive any game info, and will appear as if it is loading.

-This command will use concurrently to run the frontend and backend simultaneously.
-This is typically used instead of the previous two when developing.
+This command will run the frontend and backend simultaneously.
+THIS COMMAND IS TYPICALLY USED FOR ALL DEVELOPMENT.
 ```
 npm run dev
 ```